 As time passes, your baby gets stronger, and breastfeeding will become easier.
 All babies and mothers need some time to get accustomed

 Advantages of breastfeeding a Down Syndrome baby

-Improved tongue and mouth coordination, which will result in less speech problems.
+Improved tongue and mouth coordination, which will result in fewer speech problems.

-Protection from bowl problems and infections.
-Infants with Down syndrome benefit tremendously from this, as they are at higher risk of developing respiratory tract infections, bowel problems and other infections.
+Increased protection from bowel problems and infections.
+Infants with Down syndrome benefit tremendously from this, as they are at higher risk of developing respiratory tract infections, bowel problems, and other infections.

 Is breastfeeding a Down syndrome baby more difficult?